objectivechris/Forecast/README.md

-#  Chase iOS Take Home Assigment
+#  Chase iOS Take Home Assignment

 This is a weather app powered by OpenWeather API